-ASTi products have continually held an active ATO since the early 2000s (i.e., DITSCAP, migrating to DIACAP and RMF).
+ASTi products have continually held an active ATO since the early 2000s (i.e., DITSCAP, DIACAP and now RMF).
 For more information about ASTi’s IA compliance and ATO accreditation, see Information Assurance and Security.

 Live, Virtual, Constructive & Gaming (LVC-G) voice communication delivered to PCs, tablets, and games